merdok/homebridge-miot/README.md

 - `deviceId` [optional]
 The deviceId will be automatically retrieved by the plugin but if there is trouble you can manually specify it. **Default: "" (not specified)**
 - `model` [optional]
 The device model if known.
+Should only be specified when certain about the device model.
 If specified then the accessory will be created instantly without the need to first discover and identify the device. **Default: "" (not specified)**
 - `prefsDir` [optional]
 The directory where the device info will be stored. **Default: "~/.homebridge/.xiaomiMiot"**
 - `pollingInterval` [optional]